We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. When is the balance due?

-A. 60 days before departure.
+A. 60 days before your tour starts.
 If you book within 60 days, the balance is due upon confirmation.
+Back to the questions.

 Q. What if I need to make a change?

 A. Tour operators often assess fees of $75-100 per reservation for even minor changes such as adding a night of lodging, changing hotel category, adding a person or adding bike rentals.
 Date changes are often treated like cancellations.
 Please be as sure as possible of your plans when you book.
-BikeToursDirect reserves the right to charge $25 per change on top of tour operator charges.
 See terms and conditions.
+Back to the questions.

 Q. What if I have to cancel?

 A. Cancellation fees vary among tour operators, but you can expect to pay about €100 per person if you cancel 60 or more days before departure, 50% of the tour cost up to four weeks before departure and as much as 100% within a week of departure.
 Some tours, especially cruises, have more stringent deadlines.
-BikeToursDirect charges $50 per person on top of tour operator charges.
-BikeToursDirect strongly encourages the purchase of travel insurance.
+BikeTours.com strongly encourages the purchase of travel insurance.
+Cancellations must be made to BikeTours.com in writing via email, fax or mail.
 See terms and conditions.
+Back to the questions.

 Q. What if the tour operator cancels?

 A. This happens, although rarely.
-Some tours are subject to a minimum number of participants.
-Should a tour operator cancel a tour due to an insufficient number of participants, or any other reason, you are entitled to a refund of funds paid toward the tour or may have an option to apply those funds toward another tour.
-BikeToursDirect will refund your payment within 15 days of when we receive funds from the tour operator.
-Please note that most travel insurance generally doesn't cover cancellation by the tour operator.
+Some tours are subject to a minimum number of participants (but you'd be notified with a provisional confirmation if your departure hasn't met the minimum number of participants when you book).
+If a tour operator cancel a tour due to an insufficient number of participants, or any other reason, you'll be refunded any payments you've made up to that time, or you may be able to apply those funds toward another tour.
+BikeTours.com will refund your payment within 15 days of when we receive funds from the tour operator.
+Note that most travel insurance generally doesn't cover cancellation by the tour operator.
+Back to the questions.

 Q. Where do I call if I have a question?

-A. For tour planning and information, call our tour advisors at 877-462-2423, ext.
-1., or email us at email@example.com.
-If you have a question about bookings, payments or tour materials, please call Reservations Manager Simon Clarke at 877-462-2423, ext.
-2, or email him at firstname.lastname@example.org.
-If you're already on your tour, contact the tour operator (contact information will be in the tour materials we send you before you leave).
+A. For tour planning and information, or question about bookings, payments or tour documents, call our Tour Advisors at 1-877-462-2423 or email email@example.com.
+If you're already on your tour, contact the tour operator (contact information will be in the tour documents we send you before you leave).
+Back to the questions.

 About the tours